oktadev/okta-spring-vault-example/README.md

 git clone https://github.com/oktadev/okta-spring-vault-example.git
 ```

-## Create the OIDC Application in Okta
+## Create an OIDC Application in Okta

-Open a command line session at the root of `vault-demo-app`.
+Open a command line session and navigate into the `okta-spring-vault-example/vault-demo-app` directory.

-Before you begin, you’ll need a free Okta developer account.
-Install the [Okta CLI](https://cli.okta.com/) and run `okta register` to sign up for a new account.
+To get a free Okta developer account, install the [Okta CLI](https://cli.okta.com/) and run `okta register` to sign up for a new account.
 If you already have an account, run `okta login`.
 Then, run `okta apps create`.
 Select the default app name, or change it as you see fit.
 Choose **Web** and press **Enter**.

 Select **Okta Spring Boot Starter**.
 Accept the default Redirect URI values provided for you.
 That is, a Login Redirect of `http://localhost:8080/login/oauth2/code/okta` and a Logout Redirect of `http://localhost:8080`.